UK AstraZeneca vaccine plant partially evacuated over suspect package | Business

 UK AstraZeneca vaccine plant partially evacuated over suspect package

-Operated by Wockhardt UK, the plant provides so-called fill-and-finish capacity for AstraZeneca's UK supply chain, which is the final manufacturing step of putting vaccines into vials or syringes and packaging them.
-AstraZeneca has agreed to supply Britain with 100 million doses of the vaccine, developed by Oxford University.
+AstraZeneca has agreed to supply Britain with 100 million doses of the vaccine it developed with Oxford University.
+A spokesman for Prime Minister Boris Johnson said his office was being kept up to date on developments in Wales.

-It is currently engaged in a dispute with the European Union after it cut supplies to the bloc due to production issues at its Belgian factory.
+AstraZeneca is also currently in a dispute with the European Union after it cut vaccine supplies to the bloc due to production issues at its Belgian factory.
 "Wockhardt UK in Wrexham this morning received a suspicious package to site.
 All relevant authorities were immediately notified and engaged," the company said, referring to its facility outside the town of Wrexham in north Wales.

 "Upon expert advice we have partially evacuated the site pending a full investigation.
 The safety of our employees and business continuity remain of paramount importance," it said.
 Local police confirmed that a bomb disposal unit was on site and advised the public to avoid the area.